biocoder/Perl-for-Bioinformatics/README.md

 * Caveats:
     * The pipeline script uses a lot of inherent Linux core utils and has been only tested in BASH shell.
+    * Please use absolute full PATH names.
+Instead of using `lncRNApipe -run ./lncRNApipe_output ...`, use `lncRNApipe -run /data/lncRNApipe_output ...`